Former boss of collapsed Custom House Capital to face trial

 Former CHC chief executive Harry Cassidy leaving court on Wednesday.
 Photograph: Tom Tuite

-Harry Cassidy, 64, was arrested by the Garda National Economic Crime Bureau (GNECB) detectives on Wednesday morning.
+Harry Cassidy, 64, was arrested by detectives from the Garda National Economic Crime Bureau (GNECB)on Wednesday morning.

 Mr Cassidy, with an address at The Hill, Clon Brugh, Stepaside, Dublin 18, was charged with misleading customers and clients as to the where and how assets were placed in Custom House Capital, contrary to common law.